Dashlane/redux-cursor/README.md

 #### Global state and actions

-`props.cursor.globalState` and `props.cursor.dispatchGlobal` are convenience shortcuts to link to the Redux store.
+`props.cursor.globalState` and `props.cursor.globalDispatch` are convenience shortcuts to link to the Redux store.
 There is no logic stored here, those come directly from the Redux store.

+`props.cursor.dispatchGlobal` is deprecated.

 #### Children